Reproducible Analytical Pipeline (RAP) champion network

 This discussion focused on the RAP web presence on GitHub (no longer available).

-Duncan Garmonsway from the Government Digital Service talked about using testing in RAP (email: Analysis.Function@ons.gov.uk if you would like to know more about this).
+Duncan Garmonsway from the Government Digital Service talked about using testing in RAP.
+To find out more about this work please email ASAP@ons.gov.uk.

-Theodore Manassis from the Office for National Statistics presented on comparing civil services around the world: using RAP principles to process and model messy data (paper available on request by emailing Analysis.Function@ons.gov.uk)
+Theodore Manassis from the Office for National Statistics presented on comparing civil services around the world: using RAP principles to process and model messy data.
+If you would like to read the paper please email ASAP@ons.gov.uk.

 Meet up one: October 2018